 Best For: Vonage is best for small businesses that need to automate routine tasks like appointment scheduling and reminder notification and payment collection/reminders.
 Businesses that should use Vonage have a high call volume, but many of their calls are related to similar issues that could be solved through IVR and automation.

 In addition to defining cloud PBX and pointing out its top benefits, this post has also introduced you to the best hosted PBX providers.

 However, in order to create a shortlist to choose from, you’ll likely need to continue your research and look at head-to-head comparisons of the providers listed here and other cloud call center tools or VoIP providers.

 Our interactive table of the top PBX platforms compares features, pricing and plans, user reviews, and more.
-Additionally, check our in-depth comparisons of RingCentral vs Vonage Business and Nextiva vs RingCentral.
+Additionally, check our in-depth comparisons of RingCentral vs Vonage and Nextiva vs RingCentral.

 Below, we’ve outlined some of the top FAQs about Cloud PBX.